19hours/sg-statutes/Acts/Coroners Act.md

 (a) endorse his record and the certificate required under section 42 accordingly; and

-(b) send a copy of the certificate referred to in section 42 each to the Public Prosecutor and the Commissioner of Police.
+(b) send to the Public Prosecutor and the Commissioner of Police each a copy of the certificate referred to in section 42.

 (4) Where an inquiry is adjourned under subsection (1), it shall be the duty of —